aichemydev/Wring_docs/docs/Dash.md

 # Dashboard

-Welcome to the Dashboard!

-The Dashboard provides a quick overview of your tests, including key metrics like test cases and assertions, run time and execution cost.
-The higher you move up the ranks, the more detailed the statistics become.
-You can also see the error rate by test or individual test case.
-There is also a screenshot of your current test run as it’s executing in browser.
+The Dashboard offers a comprehensive overview of your testing activities, presenting key metrics and statistics to help you monitor and manage your test executions effectively.
+Here's what you can find:

+- **User Sessions:** Displays the total number of user sessions recorded in the system.
+- **Tests Generated:** Shows the total number of tests that have been generated.
+- **Tests Per Session:** Indicates the average number of tests generated per session.
+- **Tests Per User:** Displays the average number of tests per user.

+#### Recent Tests for All Users
+- **Tests:** A list of recent tests conducted by all users.
+You can view the test names here.
+- **Status:** Indicates the current status of each test, whether it passed or failed.

+#### Generated Tests Complexity
+- **Pie Chart:** Visual representation of the complexity of generated tests.
+It categorizes tests into three levels: easy, medium, and hard.
+  - **Easy:** Number of easy tests generated.
+  - **Medium:** Number of medium complexity tests.
+  - **Hard:** Number of hard tests generated.

+#### Avg Time to Generate Test
+- **Time Display:** Shows the average time taken to generate a test.

+This dashboard is designed to give you quick insights into your testing activities, enabling you to assess the overall effectiveness of your test generation and execution processes.

 ![Wringr Dashboard](/img/Dashboard.png)

-Wringr supports two languages: English and Spanish.
-We're excited to build on our early language efforts and begin adding additional languages supporting the growing global community of people using and creating content.
+The right-side panel in the Wringr Dashboard provides quick access to account management options and settings.
+Here’s how to navigate and use the features in this panel:

+#### 1. **Welcome Message**
+   - The panel starts with a greeting that addresses the user by the account name, providing a friendly introduction to the available options.

+#### 2. **My Profile**
+   - **Option:** Click on "My profile" to view and edit your account details, such as your username, email, and other personal information.

+#### 3. **Subscription Plans**
+   - **Option:** Click on "Subscription Plans" to view and manage your subscription.
+Here you can upgrade, downgrade, or renew your plan based on your needs.

+#### 4. **Documentation**
+   - **Option:** Selecting "Documentation" will redirect you to the help and support documentation.
+This section contains detailed guides and FAQs on using Wringr's features.

+#### 5. **Report a Bug**
+   - **Option:** If you encounter any issues or bugs while using Wringr, click on "Report a Bug" to submit feedback to the support team.
+This helps improve the platform.

+#### 6. **Language Selection**
+   - **Dropdown:** The "Language" dropdown allows you to select the language in which the Wringr interface is displayed.
+   - **Available Options:** You can choose between "English" and "Spanish" to switch the language of the user interface.

 ![Wringr Dashboard](/img/language.png)

-The dashboard provides important metrics such as:

-- Test Run History
-- Most Recent Tests Completed
-- Statistics on Test Heals and Suggestions
-- Runtime
+By using this panel, you can efficiently manage your account settings, access help documentation, report issues, and adjust language preferences to ensure the best user experience on the Wringr platform.

 # Congratulations!

-You have now explored some of the basic features in the **Wringr UI**, and how to use them.
+You have now explored some of the basic features in the **Wringr AI**, and how to use them.
 Now you are ready to explore a few advanced features and get to know how they work.

-Remember, if at any point you want to reference the documentation, **the link is one click away from the UI**!
+Remember, if at any point you want to reference the documentation, **the link is one click away from the AI**!